Eugène Fichel: Works

 The principal works of Fichel are genre paintings.
 These include "The End of Dinner", "A Festival in the Year 1776", "The Capture of a Spy", "The Wandering Singers", "A Morning Call", "The Arrival at the Inn", "The Council of War", "Tavern scene" and others.
 He also did history paintings which have the freedom and imagination of pure genre: "The Night of August 24, 1572" and "Founding of the French Academy."
 Society portraits include that of Mrs. Laure Caillot (1832-1918) painted in 1854, spouse of Jacques Caillot (1823-1905) who designed Art Nouveau jewellery and hair combs and of Mrs. "Palmyre Bordier" painted in 1870, spouse of painter and inspector general of fine arts Alfred Arago, son of François Arago.
-Many of Fichel's painings are in galleries and private collections.
+Many of Fichel's paintings are in galleries and private collections.
+"At the Tailor (1881)" is located in San Francisco.
 Two of his paintings, "A Violin Player," executed in 1871, and "Awaiting an Audience," painted in 1881, are in the New York Metropolitan Museum of Art.